denilsonbarahona/InspireMusic/README.md

       --max_generate_audio_seconds 30
 done
 ```

-#### Hardware & Execution Time
+### Hardware & Execution Time
-On an H800 GPU, InspireMusic-1.5B-Long can generate 30 seconds audio in approximately 48 seconds, RTF around 1.6~1.8.

-For normal mode, we recommend using hardware with at least 24GB of GPU memory for optimal inference.
-For fast mode, 16GB GPU memory is enough.
+Previous test on H800 GPU, InspireMusic-1.5B-Long could generate 30 seconds audio with real-time factor (RTF) around 1.6~1.8.
+For normal mode, we recommend using hardware with at least 24GB of GPU memory for better experience.
+For fast mode, 12GB GPU memory is enough.
+If you want to generate longer audio, you may increase the `--max_generate_audio_seconds` inference parameter with larger GPU memory.

 ## Roadmap
 - [x] 2024/12
   - [x] 75Hz InspireMusic-Base model for music generation